AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/forms/form-fields/set-a-hidden-form-field-value.md

 >[!TIP]
 >
->You can enter a&nbsp;Default Value&nbsp;in case the URL parameter is not found.
+>You can enter a Default Value in case the URL parameter is not found.

 ## Cookie Value {#cookie-value}